Angela Merkel calls for peaceful resolution in Hong Kong | The China Post

 Read more: ‘Germany could get caught up in trade turmoil’

-She will meet Chinese President Xi Jinping for dinner before continuing on to Wuhan on Saturday to meet with business representatives and students from Huazhong University.
+She is meeting Chinese President Xi Jinping for dinner before continuing on to Wuhan on Saturday to meet with business representatives and students from Huazhong University.

 Every evening at 1830 UTC, DW’s editors send out a selection of the day’s hard news and quality feature journalism.
 You can sign up to receive it directly here.